File Format Reference

 graphShowExternal: true # include relation targets outside the view

-All four option keys are optional; omit them entirely when unset.
+All graph option keys are optional; omit them entirely when unset.
 Obsidian renders the same file as a plain table and must not error.

 Do-not-touch and safety